 Open innovation challenges are flourishing in Japan.
 NTT, the telecommunication giant, has been running Open Innovation challenges for Technology startups for the last nine years.
 Metlife has also been pushing digital insurance transformation global open innovation challenges.

 By opening to the world, Japan is reinventing itself.
 Business development in Japan is evolving.
-Historically, for more than two centuries, Japan has been following a strict isolationist foreign policy.
+Historically, for more than two centuries, Japan has been following a strictly isolationist foreign policy.
 Even if the Sakoku (literally “closed country”) ended in 1868, this policy took time to disappear.
 The low level of immigration in the Japanese aging society and national business practices have long contributed to favor close innovation.
 Mindsets are slowly evolving.
-Nowadays we see more and more cross-collaborations agreements.
+Nowadays, we see more and more cross-collaborations agreements.
 As an example, last July, the French and Japanese economic ministries signed a partnership agreement regarding Innovation and Digital Economy.
 Under this agreement, collaborations between the Scientific National Institutes of both countries will be reinforced.
 Japanese and French startups will have more opportunities to meet and potentially collaborate.
-The world is global and major Japanese companies have now subsidiaries all over the world.
+The world is global, and significant Japanese companies have now subsidiaries all over the world.

-Cross-fertilization of ideas and open innovation is not anymore a nice to have, but a must have to remain competitive and innovative in the Global market place.
+Cross-fertilization of ideas and open innovation is not anymore a nice to have, but a must-have to remain competitive and innovative in the global market place.

 Companies in Japan and Universities are ready for open innovation.
 The Government has also realized the many benefits of open innovation.
 In 2016, the “Japan Revitalization Strategy plan” was released.
-It set an ambitious goal to “boost companiesʼ investments in universities, national research and development corporations.
+It set an ambitious goal to “boost companiesʼ investments in universities, national research, and development corporations.
 By 2025, Japan aims at investing three times beyond the average levels of OECD member countries.